edoardogiacomello/DoomGAN/README.md

 Main Repository for my MSc thesis about Procedural content generation via machine learning applied to videogames levels (Doom I/II)

-## Useful Links
-* [Log Progressi (it)](https://drive.google.com/open?id=1mEVQyaKdYL0TJLRg279CoGagp1Bz2aU7lSQNQvCc1Wc) my personal log where I note the current state of the project and what is left to do, with a brief explaination of each step.
-* [Bibliography (it)](https://drive.google.com/open?id=1yZST4OQBGEaHU4lrI0jtZQuYQ6ts4mLapJRkP17iMw0) Sources and documents that have been useful to the project
-* [Overview (it)](https://drive.google.com/open?id=1mEVQyaKdYL0TJLRg279CoGagp1Bz2aU7lSQNQvCc1Wc) Brief description of the project and possible developments
-* [Features](https://docs.google.com/spreadsheets/d/1Lv6fVyk_7QaZRpwhSvgRVB9EXe3KcNt1UV5cZx3RS24/edit?usp=sharing) Features collected for each level

 ### Requirements
 #### Using docker
 Your host should be able to run: